I'd like to reprint (or otherwise make use of) an article, story, or artwork of yours. How do I go about getting permission?

 Are there going to be any more Sneezle books?

-Are you ever going to collect and publish your "Folkroots" essays on myth and folklore in a single volume?
+Are you ever going to collect and publish your essays, articles, and posts on myth and folklore in a single volume?

 Yes!
 I'm working on that right now.
 When it's finished and I have concrete publishing information, I'll post it on my blog.
 In the meantime, a number of the essays can be read online here, in the archives of The Journal of Mythic Arts.